Contact: Ian Szlazak

 Background and Career History

-Ian grew up in Regina, Saskatchewan during the 1950's and 60's.
-During his undergraduate university years, he became interested in industrial relations and political studies.
-This interest developed further at law school with a concentration of studies in labour, employment and administrative law.
-Since becoming a lawyer in 1978, Ian has built upon this educational foundation, with experience in private practice, the government sector, where he was a prosecutor and advisor, and more recently, as senior corporate counsel and manager in one of the largest corporations in Canada.
+Since becoming a lawyer in 1978, Ian has worked in several different capacities, in private practice and the government sector, where he was a prosecutor and advisor, and more recently, as senior corporate counsel and manager in one of the largest corporations in Canada.
 In the latter role, Ian retained many lawyers and instructed them on behalf of his client.
 This work gave him exposure to a wide range of disputes and a good understanding of the dynamics of the client/counsel relationship, which has been of enormous assistance to him as a third party.

 Professional Qualifications and Degrees